-Lawyer & Registered Migration Agent 1681285
+Associate & Registered Migration Agent 1681285

-The unique overlap of employment and migration law enables Lisa to provide specialised advice to employers about their obligations to overseas workers under Australian workplace laws, while simultaneously ensuring their obligations as a sponsor under Australia migration laws, are met and maintained.
+The unique overlap of employment and migration law enables Lisa to provide specialised and niche advice to employers about their obligations to overseas workers under Australian workplace laws, while simultaneously ensuring their obligations as a sponsor under Australia migration laws, are met and maintained.

 Prior to joining Coleman Greig Lawyers, she worked as a commercial litigator with a focus on insurance law - frequently appearing in the Local Court of NSW as well as representing clients in matters in the District Court and Supreme Court.
-Her prior advocacy skills enable her to confidently represent clients before the Fair Work commission.
+Her prior advocacy skills enable her to confidently represent clients before the Fair Work Commission.

 Being able to give back to the community is very important to Lisa and she has previously volunteered at the Redfern Legal Centre as well as overseas.
 In 2016, Lisa became a mentor in the School for Social Entrepreneurs (SSE) and Citi Youth Launchpad program, and has also participated as a mentor in a graduate program run by the Law Society of NSW.